Germany bans far-right group 'Sturmbrigade 44' | DW | 01.12.2020

 Read more: Germany charges 12 in far-right 'terror' plot: reports

-The declared goal of the group, to be achieved by force, was said to be the "revival of a free fatherland" according to "German moral law."
+The declared goal of the group, to be achieved by force, was said to be the "revival of a free fatherland" according to "Germanic moral law."

 The raids took place in the states of Hesse, Lower Saxony and North Rhine-Westphalia.
 An operation in the state of Saxony Anhalt was ruled out by the regional administrative court because of the perceived lack of sufficient evidence for warrants.